-Mental Health Coverage Under Private Health Insurance in Germany
+Mental Health Coverage Under PKV in Germany

 Mental health is one of the areas where PKV's practical advantages over GKV are most clearly felt in day-to-day life.
 Access to therapists under GKV in Germany is notoriously difficult, with waiting times for an initial consultation often running to 3–6 months or more in urban areas, and longer in rural regions.
 PKV patients generally experience significantly shorter waits and more treatment options.